Fire: Chemistry

 Fire is a chemical process in which a fuel and an oxidizing agent react, yielding carbon dioxide and water.
 This process, known as a combustion reaction, does not proceed directly and involves intermediates.
-Although the oxidizing agent is typically oxygen, other compounds are able to fulfill the role.
+Although the oxidizing agent is typically oxygen, other compounds can fulfill the role.
 For instance, chlorine trifluoride is able to ignite sand.

-Fires start when a flammable or a combustible material, in combination with a sufficient quantity of an oxidizer such as oxygen gas or another oxygen-rich compound (though non-oxygen oxidizers exist, such as chlorine), is exposed to a source of heat or ambient temperature above the flash point for the fuel/oxidizer mix, and is able to sustain a rate of rapid oxidation that produces a chain reaction.
+Fires start when a flammable or a combustible material, in combination with a sufficient quantity of an oxidizer such as oxygen gas or another oxygen-rich compound (though non-oxygen oxidizers exist, such as chlorine), is exposed to a source of heat or ambient temperature above the flash point for the fuel/oxidizer mix, and can sustain a rate of rapid oxidation that produces a chain reaction.
 This is commonly called the fire tetrahedron.
 Fire cannot exist without all of these elements in place and in the right proportions.
 For example, a flammable liquid will start burning only if the fuel and oxygen are in the right proportions.
 Some fuel-oxygen mixes may require a catalyst, a substance that is not consumed, when added, in any chemical reaction during combustion, but which enables the reactants to combust more readily.

-Once ignited, a chain reaction must take place whereby fires can sustain their own heat by the further release of heat energy in the process of combustion and may propagate, provided there is a continuous supply of an oxidizer and fuel.
+Once ignited, a chain reaction occurs whereby fires can sustain their own heat through the continued release of heat energy during combustion and may propagate, provided there is a continuous supply of an oxidizer and fuel.
 If the oxidizer is oxygen from the surrounding air, the presence of a force of gravity, or of some similar force caused by acceleration, is necessary to produce convection, which removes combustion products and brings a supply of oxygen to the fire.
 Without gravity, a fire rapidly surrounds itself with its own combustion products and non-oxidizing gases from the air, which exclude oxygen and extinguish the fire.
 Because of this, the risk of fire in a spacecraft is small when it is coasting in inertial flight.
 This does not apply if oxygen is supplied to the fire by some process other than thermal convection.